vkaracic/edx-ginkgo-docker/README.md

 ### After installation

 In your `edx-platform` folder search for `edx.devstack.` term.
-Change those instance with your `CONTAINER_PREFIX` value.
+Change those instance with your `CONTAINER_PREFIX` value (for example: `edx.devstack.lms -> my_project.lms`).
 Most of them are related to tests which you can skip if you don't intend to run tests.

 ## Theming